envato/ami-spec/README.md

                                         web_server,ami-id.
-  -s, --specs=<s>                       The directory to find ServerSpecs -u, --subnet-id=<s>                   The subnet to start the instance in -k, --key-name=<s>                    The SSH key name to assign to instances -k, --key-name=<s>                    The SSH key name to assign to instances.
+  -s, --specs=<s>                       The directory to find ServerSpecs -u, --subnet-id=<s>                   The subnet to start the instance in -k, --key-name=<s>                    The SSH key name to assign to instances.
 If not provided a
                                         temporary key pair will be generated in AWS -e, --key-file=<s>                    The SSH private key file associated to the key_name